Haoyu-Cai/SLAM-project-repository/README.md

   lishen_publish.cpp : We want to add this node in ROS network and make Lida data with flowing into the cartographer management.

+  update:  now trans_1.cpp is the latest file that we use to test cartographer.